foxhunt72/fhs-m3u2strm/README.rst

   - **rm-end-name:** remove this text from end of episodes text
   - **rm-in-name:** remove this text in the episode and/or serie name
+  - **rm-regex-name:** remove this regex in the episode and/or serie name
   - **season-folders:** create season folders
   - **square-brackets:** remove all text within square brackets from episode and/or serie name